RamssCR/dom-learning/docs/JS_event_loop.md

 - Render something on screen
 - Answer to a click

-## Cycle: Call Stack, Microtasks Queue, Callback Queue
+## Cycle: Call Stack, Microtask Queue, Callback Queue
 ### Call Stack
 It's the direct (or synchronous) code execution, it runs immediately.